Snow

 While

-an overused term in snowboarding, freeride is still the best way to describe the
+an overused term in snowboarding, freeride is still the best

-majority of snowboarders and soon-to-be snowboarders.
-As it suggests, freeride
+way to describe the majority of snowboarders and soon-to-be

-describes a user who intends to utilize the whole mountain.
+intends to utilize the whole mountain.
 These riders enjoy

-everything about snowboarding: the amazing feel of carving a turn on freshly groomed
+everything about snowboarding: the amazing feel of carving

-slopes, the sense of flight obtained at lift-off from the big-air jump, the creativity
+at lift-off from the big-air jump, the creativity that can

-one gets floating in fresh powder.
+of freedom one gets floating in fresh powder.

 - Freeride